-When you press Preview a result window appears to inform you that 38 polylines have been extracted.
-You can hide the display of the planes.
+When you press Preview a result window appears to inform you that 37 polylines have been extracted.
+You can hide the planes.

-Click OK.
-All the polylines are inserted in a new folder called Planar sections.
+Click OK, Exit.
+All the polylines are inserted in a new folder called Planar Sections.
 Each polyline is named with its Z value.

-50 Create contour lines
+49 Create contour lines